mapmeld/gitjk/README.md

-# gitjk_cmd
+# gitjk

-Based on a joke I posted a while ago - if you just ran a command in git that you don't like, this program will either undo it, tell you how to undo it, or tell you it's impossible to undo.
+Based on a joke I posted a while ago - if you just ran a git command that you didn't mean to, this program will either undo it, tell you how to undo it, or tell you it's impossible to undo.

 ## Examples